What is the efficient market hypothesis (EMH)?

-Passive investors will tend to support EMH and so choose to focus on index funds that simply mirror the underlying, offering the same returns as the overall market.
+Passive investors will tend to support EMH and so choose to focus on index funds or exchange traded funds (ETFs) that simply mirror the underlying, offering the same returns as the overall market.
 They do not attempt to beat the average returns or engage in risk taking.
 Traders and investors who believe in EMH think that the only way to earn more than the underlying market is to accept excessive risk.

 These individuals will be less likely to invest through fund managers, as they do not believe they will be able to outperform the market.
 However, this does also mean that investors who do consistently outperform the market become famous for doing so.